-Nick Long is the Sir Edward Frankland BP Chair in Inorganic Chemistry and Head of the Catalysis, Sustainability and Applied Inorganics Research Section.
+Nick Long is the Sir Edward Frankland BP Chair in Inorganic Chemistry.

 The Long Group have expertise in applied synthetic inorganic and organometallic chemistry.
 Research interests focus on transition metal and lanthanide chemistry for the synthesis of functional molecules, homogeneous catalysis and in recent years, probe design and novel methodologies for biomedical imaging.